Getting Started As A New Landlord

 Getting a Mortgage

 The first step to finance a rental property is finding a suitable mortgage.
-Mortgages are loans used to purchase houses or other real estate.
+Mortgages are loans used to purchase houses or other types of real estate.
+They represent an agreement between you and a lender that gives the lender the right to take your property if you fail to repay the money you’ve borrowed plus interest.

 You, the borrower, apply for a mortgage from a lender.
 Your lender could be a bank, credit union, government agency, mortgage broker, etc.

-The lender will approve your application if you meet their credit score and down payment criteria.
+The lender will approve your application if you meet their criteria for credit score, down payment, etc. There are many factors lenders consider during the loan underwriting process.
 During the closing, you’ll make the agreed-upon down payment, sign the mortgage documents, and receive ownership of the property.
 You’ll then pay off the loan in monthly installments, typically over 15 or 30 years.

 During the loan term, the property you bought is considered collateral.
 This means if you stop making payments on your mortgage early, the lender can foreclose on it.